Student Services and Resources

 University of Toronto students have access to study, research and professional experiences abroad, as well as access to increased, needs-based funding to facilitate an experience abroad.
 The Learning Abroad team is committed to enabling global learning for all students.

-No matter where or for how long, learning abroad provides exposure to different cultures, backgrounds, and forms of teaching which shapes how students see and relate to the world.
-Explore the opportunities on the Learning Abroad website.
+No matter where or for how long, learning abroad provides exposure to different cultures, backgrounds, and forms of teaching which shape how students see and relate to the world.

 Mentorship & Peer Programs